mikedecr/mikedecr/README.md

 ## Michael DeCrescenzo (@mikedecr)

-I am a quantitative researcher working in high-frequency trading.
+I am a quantitative researcher working in finance.
-I use statistics, machine learning, and other high-powered computing tools to analyze financial markets and develop trading strategies that go very fast.
+I use statistics, machine learning, and other high-powered computing tools to develop trading strategies that go very fast.

 This site contains: